 What to do if someone steals your photos

 Theft is common when it comes to content, and many people do it unknowingly.

 It’s common practice for photographers to watermark their images before selling them online to offer them at least some layer of protection against theft.
-If you’re going to sell or share your own photos, you can apply your own identifying mark in Photoshop or use a Watermark Generator.
+If you’re going to sell or share your own photos, you can apply identifying mark in Photoshop or use a watermark generator.

 A smaller watermark, often in the corner, still lets others enjoy your photo, while a larger tiled watermark with reduced opacity offers the most protection against theft.

 But what do you do if someone decides to steal and use your photos anyway?
 A cease and desist request will usually work.
 Or you can send the culprit an invoice for using your photo.
 A combination of the two will likely be the most effective at persuading the perpetrator by offering them the choice to either pay you or take the photo down.

 At the very least, you should always try to get others to credit you whenever they borrow your work, even if it’s just for editorial purposes.
 Remember that links back to your portfolio site are not only good for driving traffic back to your other work, but also good for search engine optimization and helping your standing in Google search results.

 As you can see, selling photos is a great online business idea.
 Whether photography is your hobby, your side gig, or your full-time side hustle, there are more avenues than ever before when it comes to selling photos online—it just takes a little extra know-how.

 Your talent and your determination ultimately decide your earning potential, but the income you get from doing what you love and what you’re good at is some of the best cash you’ll ever earn.